Skip to content

 Causative agents and mode of transmission

 Hookworms are about 1 cm long, round and curved.
-They inhabit the human intestine and attach to the intestinal wall, resulting in blood loss and causing the host to become anaemic.
-The eggs are passed out with stool and hatch into larvae in soil.
+They inhabit the human small intestine and attach to the intestinal wall, resulting in blood loss and causing the host to become anaemic.
+If the infected person defecates outside toileting facilities or the faeces is used as fertiliser, the eggs can be deposited in the soil.
+The eggs can hatch and mature into larvae in soil.
 Human contact with contaminated soil, such as working barefoot in fields, may result in these larvae penetrating through the skin and causing infection.

 Clinical features